NATO ministers discuss boosting Ukraine — and avoiding a wider war

 Russia-Ukraine live updates: Biden to announce extra $800 million in military aid; Zelensky to address Congress

-U.S. Defense Secretary Austin Lloyd emphasized the United States’ “ironclad” commitment to NATO’s Article 5, which requires members to go to the defense of any member that comes under attack.
+U.S. Defense Secretary Lloyd Austin emphasized the United States’ “ironclad” commitment to NATO’s Article 5, which requires members to go to the defense of any member that comes under attack.

+The United States is expected to press allies to help expand the arsenal of weapons available to Ukrainian forces, after coming under fire for scuttling Poland’s attempts to transfer MiG-29 fighter planes to Ukraine.
+U.S. officials say they are particularly keen to procure the transfer of more sophisticated air defenses, such as the Russian-made S-300 system which several NATO countries possess in their arsenals.

+The NATO ministers will also discuss a number of concrete measures to reinforce allies’ security for the longer term.
+That could include deploying “substantially more forces in the eastern part of the alliance,” Stoltenberg noted on Tuesday in remarks ahead of the meeting, as well as increased air and naval deployments and strengthened air and missile defense systems.

+That will require major increases in defense spending by allied countries, he stressed — something the United States has been demanding for years and which now appears more likely in light of the new threat posed by Russia.

+But a big focus also will be to ensure that NATO doesn’t get drawn into the Ukraine war.

 NATO and U.S. officials have repeatedly stressed that NATO is a defensive alliance, that it is not at war with Russia, and that it will not fight in Ukraine.
-They have also vowed to defend “every inch” of NATO territory, making the missile attack Sunday on a Ukrainian training facility, just miles from the border with a NATO country, a risky — and potentially reckless — move.
+They have also vowed to defend “every inch” of NATO territory.
+Russia’s missile attack Sunday on a Ukrainian training facility, just miles from the border of NATO member Poland illustrated the risk that a misfire in Ukraine could force NATO to react.

 “The risk of incidents if there are hostile actions at the border is really high,” said Stefano Stefanini, Italy’s former ambassador to NATO.
 “If there was a misfire, NATO could be at war.”

-Note: An earlier version of the article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.